smaclell/smaclell.github.io/_posts/2015-08-20-better-together.md

 using excel, but that is about it.
 While I have access to some rudimentary telemetry data, I am only starting to learn how to dig deeper into it.

 Stephen is not a developer.
-I love develop software and fixing problems.
+I love developing software and fixing problems.
 We each have a perspective and knowledge the other lacks.
 Where Stephen has data, I have code.
 Together we can find and solve problems better and faster.